 Students may transfer up to four classes (12 credit hours), if applicable, from another graduate or MBA program at another university.
+However, Fast Track MBA students may only transfer up to two classes (6 credit hours), if applicable.

 FAST TRACK MBA in Technology Management